cldominy/cldominy/README.md

 <p align="center">
 <img src="https://github-readme-stats.vercel.app/api?username=cldominy&theme=nord"></p>

 Hello there!
-My name is Christoph Dominy and I am a full-stacks web developer based in Austin, TX.
-I currently am working on side-projects, with my newest development being a single-page MERN application to track job applications and their status.
+My name is Christoph Dominy and I am a full-stacks software developer based in Austin, TX.
+I currently work for UT's Technology Resources to develop customized applications for departments and integrate vendor products with enterprise systems.
+Current goals of mine are to redevelop my personal page, continue contributions to open-source projects, and begin development on a single-page MERN application to track job applications and their status.

-I am always looking to expand my my horizons and understanding of programming, by learning new languages and contributing to open-source projects.
+I am always looking to expand my my horizons and understanding of software development, by learning new languages and contributing to open-source projects.

 - [My Portfolio](https://cdominy.com)
 - [My LinkedIn](https://www.linkedin.com/in/christoph-dominy/)